amercado-chemistsclub/sqldb_data_servers/README.md

 import pandas_datareader as pdr
 AMD = pdr.get_data_yahoo('AMD', start='2020-01-31')
-# The end date is the current date

 The extracted data can be saved to a CSV file depending on the size of the dataset for future use.